History of the Jews in Egypt: Ancient Egypt

-Ptolemaic and Roman
+Ptolemaic and Roman periods

-Further waves of Jewish immigrants settled in Egypt during the Ptolemaic era, especially around Alexandria.
+Further waves of Jewish immigrants settled in Egypt during the Ptolemaic dynasty, especially around Alexandria.
 Thus, their history in this period centers almost completely on Alexandria, though daughter communities rose up in places like the present Kafr ed-Dawar, and Jews served in the administration as custodians of the river.
-As early as the 3rd century BCE, there was a widespread diaspora of Jews in many Egyptian towns and cities.
-In Josephus's history, it is claimed that, after the first Ptolemy took Judea, he led some 120,000 Jewish captives to Egypt from the areas of Judea, Jerusalem, Samaria, and Mount Gerizim.
+As early as the third century BCE, there was a widespread diaspora of Jews in many Egyptian towns and cities.
+In Josephus's history, it is claimed that, after Ptolemy I Soter took Judea, he led some 120,000 Jewish captives to Egypt from the areas of Judea, Jerusalem, Samaria, and Mount Gerizim.
 With them, many other Jews, attracted by the fertile soil and Ptolemy's liberality, emigrated there of their own accord.
-An inscription recording a Jewish dedication of a synagogue to Ptolemy and Berenice was discovered in the 19th century near Alexandria.
+An inscription recording a Jewish dedication of a synagogue to Ptolemy III and Berenice was discovered in the 19th century near Alexandria.

 Josephus also claims that, soon after, these 120,000 captives were freed from bondage by Philadelphus.

 The history of the Alexandrian Jews dates from the foundation of the city by Alexander the Great, 332 BCE, at which they were present.
 They were numerous from the very outset, forming a notable portion of the city's population under Alexander's successors.
 The Ptolemies assigned them a separate section, two of the five districts of the city, to enable them to keep their laws pure of indigenous cultic influences.
 The Alexandrian Jews enjoyed a greater degree of political independence than elsewhere.
 While the Jewish population elsewhere throughout the later Roman Empire frequently formed private societies for religious purposes, or organized corporations of ethnic groups like the Egyptian and Phoenician merchants in the large commercial centers, those of Alexandria constituted an independent political community, side by side with that of the other ethnic groups.
+Strabo reported that the Jews of Alexandria had their own ethnarch, who managed community affairs and legal matters similarly to a head of state.